-Estimates of the mineral reserves and resources for our material base metal properties have been prepared under the general supervision of Paul C. Bankes, P.Geo., who is an employee of Teck Resources Limited.
-Mineral reserve and resource estimates for Antamina have been prepared under the supervision of Marco Maulen, MAusIMM(CP), who is an employee of Compañía Minera Antamina S.A.
+Estimates of mineral reserves and resources for our material base metal properties have been prepared under the general supervision of Rodrigo Marinho, P.Geo., who is an employee of Teck Resources Limited.
+Mineral reserve and resource estimates for Antamina have been prepared under the supervision of Marco Maulen, MAusIMM (CP), who is an employee of Compañía Minera Antamina S.A.
 Messrs.
-Bankes and Maulen are the Qualified Persons for the purposes of National Instrument 43-101.
-Estimates of reserves and resources at Elkview, Fording River, Greenhills, Coal Mountain, Line Creek and Cardinal River were prepared under the general supervision of Don Mills, P.Geo., and Eric Jensen, P.Eng., employees of Teck Coal Limited, who are the Qualified Persons for the purposes of National Instrument 43-101.
+Marinho and Maulen are the Qualified Persons for the purposes of National Instrument 43-101.
+Reserve and resource estimates for coal properties were prepared under the general supervision of Don Mills P.Geol. and Eric Jensen P.Eng. employees of Teck Coal Limited, who are the Qualified Persons for the purposes of National Instrument 43-101.